Georgia Association of Professional Process Servers

 Policy No. 3 – OFFICERS and DIRECTORS

-A. Upon completion of their term in office, any officer, director or committee chair who refuses to release any and all Association records, files and lists on demand shall be subject to the Association’s disciplinary procedure.
+- Upon completion of their term in office, any officer, director or committee chair that refuses to release any and all Association records, files and lists on demand shall be subject to the Association’s disciplinary procedure.

 Policy No. 4 – GRIEVANCE & ARBITRATION